google/clspv/docs/OpenCLCOnVulkan.md

 In the default case, the bindings are:

 - `a` is mapped to a storage buffer with descriptor set 0, binding 0
+- `b` is mapped to a storage buffer with descriptor set 0, binding 1
+- `f` and `c` are POD arguments, so they are mapped to the first and second members of a struct, and that struct is mapped to a storage buffer with descriptor set 0 and binding 2

+If `-cluster-pod-kernel-args=0` is used:

+- `a` is mapped to a storage buffer with descriptor set 0, binding 0
 - `f` is mapped to a storage buffer with descriptor set 0, binding 1
 - `b` is mapped to a storage buffer with descriptor set 0, binding 2
 - `c` is mapped to a storage buffer with descriptor set 0, binding 3

-If `-cluster-pod-kernel-args` is used:

-- `a` is mapped to a storage buffer with descriptor set 0, binding 0
-- `b` is mapped to a storage buffer with descriptor set 0, binding 1
-- `f` and `c` are POD arguments, so they are mapped to the first and second members of a struct, and that struct is mapped to a storage buffer with descriptor set 0 and binding 2

 That is, compiling as follows:

-    clspv foo.cl -cluster-pod-kernel-args -descriptormap=myclusteredmap
+    clspv foo.cl -descriptormap=myclusteredmap

 will produce the following in `myclusteredmap`: